Know Your Farmer

 Over the years, Brooks and Anna have expanded their knowledge of pasture-raised meats by raising batches of pastured poultry, managing a growing flock of sheep and a small herd of cows through trial and error and with the help of area farmers.
 Brooks has also spent time with some of the finest chefs in the country, learning artisan techniques and recipes to make salumi directly on the farm.

-Today, Kaj is quickly becoming a helpful little farmer.
-He assists in twice-daily chicken moves, feeding and watering baby chicks, and milking goats.
-He loves fresh pastured eggs, home-cured bacon, raw goat's milk, and pastured chicken meat.
-And now he has a little sister, Leila, born in March of this year.
+Today, Kaj and Leila are quickly becoming helpful little farmers.
+They assists in daily chicken moves, feeding and watering baby chicks, and milking goats. they love to eat fresh pastured eggs, home-cured bacon, raw goat's milk, and pastured chicken meat.